This Pumpkin Overnight Oats recipe requires no cooking, is dairy-free, and tastes like pumpkin pie in a bowl!

 Ingredients

-- ¼ cup Whole Oats Use Old Fashioned Rolled Oats
+- ¼ cup Rolled Oats Use Old Fashioned Rolled Oats

 - ½ cup Pumpkin Puree Use pure pumpkin puree.
 Do not use pumpkin pie filling.

-- 1 tablespoon Flax meal Use flax meal, not whole flax seeds.
+- 1 tablespoon Flax meal Use flax meal.
+Do not use whole flax seeds.

 - 2 tablespoon Water